How it started

 - offer a study place for residents and allow the organization of private courses

-It will also include:
+It also includes:

 - A shared kitchenof 15 sqm and two bathrooms separated from the main building, one for girls and one for boys.

 - A 21 sqm accommodation for a (female) teacher or supervisor